Can't choose between an Allez, Tarmac and Roubaix? We shed some light upon the differences to help you decide

-The 2018 version also incorporates learnings from the aero Venge, with a reduced frontal area at the fork, lowered seat stays and D-shaped seat tube – apparently saving 45 seconds over 40km compared to bikes in a similar weight class.
+This version also incorporates learnings from the aero Venge, with a reduced frontal area at the fork, lowered seat stays and D-shaped seat tube – apparently saving 45 seconds over 40km compared to bikes in a similar weight class.

 Specialized Tarmac reviews

-- Specialized Tarmac 2018 first ride
+- Specialized S-Works Tarmac Review

 - Specialized Tarmac Expert review

 - Pro Bike: Dan Martin’s Specialized Tarmac S-Works